 7. Internal troubleshooting video

-Software is often the cornerstone of all business operations.
+Software is the cornerstone of many business operations.
 It determines how quickly and smoothly your employees are able to complete a task and move on to the next.
 So when office software crashes or isn’t working like it’s meant to, it can be an overwhelming experience.

 Your IT team may not be able to help everyone at once, so having troubleshooting resources that your employees can instantly turn to is vital.